Pontiac V8 engine: Pre-development

 Pontiac began as a "companion make" to the Oakland division of the General Motors line of automobiles in 1926.
 Pontiac successfully competed against more-expensive inline four-cylinder models with their inline flathead six-cylinder engines.
 After outselling Oakland, Pontiac became the sole survivor of the two by 1932.
 In addition to the inline 6, Pontiac used the Oakland V8 for one year, 1932, debuting the Pontiac straight-8 engine in 1933.
 The two inline engines were used through 1954, when Pontiac unveiled its OHV Strato Streak V8 in 1955.
 The development of this V8 dates back to 1946, when engineers began considering new engine designs for postwar cars.
 They came up with a 269 cuin L-head design.
 Pontiac engineers tested their 269 cuin V8 in 1949 or 1950 against an OHV Oldsmobile Rocket V8 303 cuin downsized to 270 cuin.
 The results showed Pontiac that an L-head simply couldn't compete with an overhead valve engine.

 Despite their work, the division's conservative management saw no immediate need to replace the Pontiac Straight-8 until later in the 1950s.
 The concept car Pontiac Strato-Streak was used to introduce the V8 and in later years the engine was installed in Pontiac products.

+In 1955, Pontiac engineers had noted the new engine's long development period, and that styling trends’ constraints upon engine size had been a primary consideration: “The new Pontiac engine is the culmination of nine years of design and development work.
+In 1946, it became evident that future styling requirements, coupled with prospects for improved fuels, necessitated the eventual introduction of a more compact, more rigid engine, and an engineering program was initiated with those goals in mind.”